Sindhu Samaveli: Reception

 The Times of India gave the film a rating of two out of five stars and wrote that "You can only be thankful that the film is not crude.
 Finally, excellent camera work by Utpal V Nayanar.
 Art work by Thotta Tharani stands out".
 Rediff wrote that "There might be a few hiccups, but Sindhu Samaveli presents a solid, real issue with all its sharpness and intensity intact.
 It deserves a watch".

+Controversies

+Sindhu Samaveli generated controversy because of its theme of an elderly man having an adulterous relationship with his daughter-in-law, and protests were made against the film.
+Samy's house was attacked by unidentified people, leading to him filing a police complaint.